 Free Sennheiser listening units are available for all performances or switch your hearing aid to ‘T’ to use the induction loop in both theatres and the both Box Office.

 Collect the units from the Cloakroom in the Festival Theatre and from Front of House staff outside the Minerva Theatre auditorium.
 Seat numbers will be required upon collection.

 There is a limited number of units, available on a first come first served basis.

 Signed performances help D/deaf people enjoy theatre performances.
-A British Sign Language interpreter on or at the side of the stage, clearly visible to the audience.
-They interpret the spoken word and sound effects for deaf audience members who use BSL.
+A British Sign Language interpreter stands on or at the side of the stage.
+They interpret the spoken word and sound effects for audience members who use BSL.
 Available in the Festival Theatre on selected dates during the year indicated in the season brochure, online access performance page and show web pages.

 STAGETEXT CAPTIONED PERFORMANCES

-Captioned performances are for people who are deaf or hard of hearing, or for those for whom English is not their first language.
+Captioned performances are for people who are D/deaf or hard of hearing, or for those for whom English is not their first language.
 Captioning converts words into text that appears on a screen at the same time as they are sung or spoken.
 For more information see stagetext.org